mhamedLmarbouh/yt-Gender-Resolver/README.md

 ## Acknowledgments

-* Greate thanks to the Dash Framework Community
+* Greate thanks to the Dash Framework Community for the greate support.
-* etc